12 July 2024

 A Proposal to Criminalize Fake News in Cyprus

-In Cyprus, a new legislative proposal introduces a prison sentence of up to five years on those spreading fake news.
-I argue that criminally punishing fake news is absolutely horrifying for free speech, for media pluralism, and for democracy.
+In Cyprus, a new legislative proposal introduces a prison sentence of up to one year and/or a fine of up to EUR 3,000.1) I argue that criminally punishing fake news is absolutely horrifying for free speech, for media pluralism, and for democracy.
 Criminalizing fake news is, to say the least, highly problematic for a number of reasons.
 It has a “chilling effect” and it causes a self-censorship by media and civil society organizations, activists and average citizens.
 Moreover, the concept of fake news is highly ambiguous and contested which reduces the certainty and clarity of its regulation.
 Furthermore, criminalizing fake speech is, in fact, counterproductive as it is not reducing the content but “often draws more attention to it.”
 While criminalizing fake news is normatively wrong, it is especially problematic in countries like Cyprus, which are already marred by a tainted media landscape.
 The country landed at place 65 out of 180 in the 2024 World Press Freedom Index of Reporters without Borders (RSF) – just after Sierra Leone and before Argentina, labelling the current state of the art as “problematic.”

 Current proposal